BlazeWasHere/Cnidus/README.md

 # Info
 Cnidus is a web framework in C based on [liburing](https://github.com/axboe/liburing), which requires Linux Kernel 5.1+.

 Cnidus is still a work in progress, and is **not** production ready, as it probably contains a ton of bugs.
-An example of usage can be found [here](https://github.com/BlazeWasHere/Cnidus/src/main.c).
+An example of usage can be found [here](https://github.com/BlazeWasHere/Cnidus/blob/master/src/main.c).

-Cnidus aims to be a simple interface to create REST APISs and static file serving, using an asynchrious i/o framework as the backend.
+Cnidus aims to be a simple interface to create REST APISs and static file serving, using an asynchronous I/O framework as the backend.
 A quick example:

 ```c
 #include <signal.h>